 At the heart of this issue lays the human diet – the ramifications of which are far reaching and have a huge negative impact on the environment and human health.

-Fiona holds five marathon course records – The North Pole Marathon, The Antarctic Ice Marathon, the Ruska Marathon, The Dartmoor Vale Marathon and the Essex Championship Marathon at Halstead.
+Fiona holds four marathon course records – The Antarctic Ice Marathon, the Ruska Marathon, The Dartmoor Vale Marathon and the Essex Championship Marathon at Halstead.
 She has completed over 50 marathons and a personal best of 2 hours 38 minutes.

 In 2013 she became the fastest women in the history of the World to run a marathon on all 7 continents in terms of the total number of hours taken.
 She is also the fastest woman to run a marathon on all 7 Continents Plus the North Pole – both in terms of the aggregate time and the elapsed days – an incredible achievement but made quite extraordinary given her disability.

 Fiona is a patron of the Captive Animal Protection Society as well as an honorary patron of the Vegan Society and was invited to the Royal Garden party at Buckingham Palace in 2011 to be presented to The Queen and Prince Philip in respect of her charity work.

 Fiona’s animal Sanctuary costs around £10,000 a month to run and is home to 82 horses and 120 pigs as well as numerous other animals at three different sites in Essex.
 The charity pays no salaries or expenses meaning that 100% of any donations go directly towards the feed costs of the rescues.
 There are no volunteers either as Fiona does the vast majority of the work alone, making it rather unique in the world of animal sanctuaries.